williamgasparzup/server-side-events/README.md

 yarn start:client
 ```

-To set a custom URL to the client, you can set it by an env var called `REACT_APP_ENDPOINT` (at `./packages/client/.env`), for example:
+If you nees a custom server URL, you can set it by changing the env var called `REACT_APP_ENDPOINT` at `./packages/client/.env`, for example:

 ```
 REACT_APP_ENDPOINT='my custom URL here'